19hours/sg-statutes/Acts/Evidence (Civil Proceedings in Other Jurisdictions) Act.md

 (b) conceded by the applicant for the order,

-and where such a claim made by any person is not supported or conceded as aforesaid he may (subject to the other provisions of this section) be required to give the evidence to which the claim relates but that evidence shall not be transmitted to the requesting court if that court, on the matter being referred to it, upholds the claim.
+and where such a claim made by any person is not so supported or conceded as provided in paragraph (a) or (b), he may (subject to the other provisions of this section) be required to give the evidence to which the claim relates but that evidence shall not be transmitted to the requesting court if that court, on the matter being referred to it, upholds the claim.

 (3) Without prejudice to subsection (1), a person shall not be compelled by virtue of an order under section 4 to give any evidence if his doing so would be prejudicial to the security of Singapore, and a certificate signed by or on behalf of the Minister to the effect that it would be so prejudicial for that person to do so shall be conclusive evidence of that fact.